phoebe-team/phoebe-data/README.md

 # PHOEBE
 ![Build and Test](https://github.com/mir-group/phoebe/workflows/Build%20and%20Test/badge.svg)

-Phonon and Electron Boltzmann Equations

-Work in progress, untested, don't use it.
-Stay tuned.

-This is an auxiliary repository to store data.
+This is an auxiliary repository to store data for the test suite of the Phoebe code.